quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-ssr/ssr-upgrade-guide.md

 So here we go:
 1. We recommend that you save the content of your current `src-ssr` folder somewhere else.
 2. Remove and add back the Quasar SSR mode (`$ quasar mode remove ssr`, `$quasar mode add ssr`).
-3. Declare the middleware files under quasar.config.js > ssr > middlewares: [].
+3. Declare the middleware files under quasar.config file > ssr > middlewares: [].
 The array should look like this:
   ```js
   middlewares: [
     ctx.prod ? 'compression' : '',